Jdubbs702/FoodFlex/server-architecture.md

 ### DB Class
 - **Challenge**: Implement a class that provides functions for creating, reading, updating, and deleting data and for querying data based on specific criteria.
 - **Solution**: The DB Class handles data operations by utilizing Mongoose methods and models and includes functions for querying data based on different filters and criteria.
 - **Reason**: Encapsulating database operations within a dedicated class promotes code organization, reusability, and maintainability.
-Custom querying functions enable flexible data retrieval based on specific.
+Custom querying functions enable flexible data retrieval based on specific filters.
 ---
 - **Challenge**: Protect sensitive data and handle errors during data operations.
-- **Solution**: Mongoose Query projections are written to exclude sensitive fields, such as passwords from query results.
+- **Solution**: Mongoose Query projections are written to exclude sensitive fields, such as passwords, from query results.
 Each call is encapsulated in a try-catch block with the proper error messages.
 - **Reason**: The exclusion of sensitive data and proper error handling enhances the security,  robustness and reliability of the application.

 ### Users